What is Masala Chai? Is it good for you?

 A very common sit down and chat over a cuppa spice tea kind of thing.

 It did not require going to a fancy cafe and ordering a ‘Chai Latte’ from the menu just because it sounded different and exotic!

 Who was to know that this humble Indian spice tea would take over many cafe menu boards and turn into a sophisticated drink!

 Where Does Chai Come From?

 My first experience of coming across the term ‘Chai Tea’ was looking at the Starbucks menu board and staring at something that was both intriguing and amusing.

 It read ‘Chai Tea Latte’, which interestingly use 3 languages to describe a cup of Tea.
-‘Chai’ is a Hindi (Indian language) meant ‘Tea’, ‘Tea’ as we all know is an English word, while ‘Latte’ is Italian for milk.
+‘Chai’ in Hindi (Indian language) meant ‘Tea’, ‘Tea’ as we all know is an English word, while ‘Latte’ is Italian for milk.

 So the literal translation of ‘Chai Tea Latte’ is ‘Tea Tea Milk’!

 That was enough to put me off trying something that perhaps even the makers did not know what it really was!